 - for research and publication on the history of art;

-The International Music and Art Foundation makes Donations ranging in size from several hundred to several hundred thousand Swiss Francs, with most falling towards the median of 13,853 Swiss Francs.
-Our average Donation is 41,449 Swiss Francs.
+The International Music and Art Foundation makes Donations ranging in size from several hundred to several hundred thousand Swiss Francs, with a median of 12,932 Swiss Francs.
+Our average Donation is 28,163 Swiss Francs.

 Whenever possible, the Foundation prefers to issue challenges conditional on matching Foundation Donations with funds from other sources.
 The Foundation Fund may be increased at any time by donations from third parties.